ijemmao/ijemmao.me/src/projects/hamono.md

 ![](../images/hamono.png)

-One of the great things about being a college students is the long breaks.
-Dartmouth College was generous by having a six-week long winter break.
-Instead of letting those six weeks aimlessly pass by, a few friends decided to make a desktop game, ultimately called [Hamono](https://hamono.surge.sh).
+One of the great things about being a college student getting long breaks.
+Dartmouth College was generous by having a six-week winter break.
+Instead of letting those six weeks aimlessly pass by, a few friends and I decided to make a desktop game, ultimately called [Hamono](https://hamono.surge.sh).

 ## A Click-and-Drag Game
 All of us loved playing video games, and realized that we could work together to make our own.
-There was five us in
+There were five us in
 total:

 Two designers: [Young Jang](https://www.linkedin.com/in/youngjang19/)